WilliamMauclet/Connect4/README.md

 # Connect4
-Connect Fourin python for future ML experiment
+Connect Four in python for future ML experiment

+## TODO
+* Game keeps history of moves
+* Robot accepts history of moves to machine learn
+* Replay possibility (for debugging) OR alternatively give grid start configuration